naofumi0115/PAV-Training/README.md

 ```

 Above class violates single responsibility principle.
 Why should this class retrieve data from database?
 It is related to the
-persistence layer.
+persistence layer[doc](https://en.wikipedia.org/wiki/Multitier_architecture).
 The persistence layer deals with persisting (storing and retrieving) data from a data store (such as a database, for example).So it is not the responsibility of this class.

 Next method format is also not the responsibility of this class.
 Because we may need different format data such as XML, JSON, HTML etc.